 We cannot ignore the impact of stress.

-While there are many contributing factors to the onset and exacerbation of anxiety, depression and overwhelm, the impact of stress is often overlooked and under appreciated.
+While there are many contributing factors to the onset and exacerbation of anxiety, depression, overwhelm, and illness, the impact of stress is often overlooked and under appreciated.

 My practice focuses on the science of psychoneuroimmunology: the intricate relationship among psychology, the nervous system, and immune system.
-We can’t compartmentalize these areas from one another if we truly want to feel great mentally and physically.
+We can’t compartmentalize these areas from one another if we truly want to feel great.

 The body cannot heal in a stressed state.